CumulusNetworks/docs/content/cumulus-netq-48/Lifecycle-Management/Credential-Management.md

 {{</tabs>}}

 ## Agent Configuration Profiles
-### Create Configuration Profiles

-You can create configuration profiles for NetQ agents on switches to adjust the following agent settings:
+You can customize configuration profiles for NetQ agents running on switches.
+When you create a configuration profile, you can adjust the following agent settings:

 - The VRF the NetQ agent uses to communicate with the NetQ server

-- Enabling or disabling WJH
+- Whether WJH is enabled or disabled
 - The agent log level
 - The agent CPU limit

 The default NetQ agent configuration profile sets the VRF to `mgmt`, the log level to `info`, the WJH status to disabled, and the CPU limit to disabled.
+### Create Configuration Profiles

 {{<tabs "TabID281">}}